 Racial discrimination is real.
 And I recently became a victim of it.
 I share my story.

-One of the Azure Data Advisory Board Members (who is also a Data Platform MVP) publicly abused me, (another Data Platform MVP), and the Data Platform MVP lead kept quiet.
+I am a Data Platform MVP from India.
+One of the Azure Data Advisory Board Members, Randolph West (who is also a Data Platform MVP from Canada) publicly abused me and the Data Platform MVP lead (Rie Merritt) keeps quiet.

-https://twitter.com/_randolph_west/status/1404489074488975377Incidentally, just a few minutes before the abusive tweet, the MVP Lead had addressed a different tweet from the same MVP in a response to me (in the same context, on the same episode).
-I appreciate and respect the intervention.
+Just a few minutes before I was abused by Randolph, the MVP Lead had addressed a different tweet from the same MVP (Randolph) in a response to me (in the same context, on the same topic).

 The MVP Lead is known to be quite active within Data MVP conversations, outspoken and righteous in most matters.
 Surprisingly, in this episode, the courage, sensitivity, care, and equality seem to have taken a backseat over favoritism.

-When both the individuals are Data Platform MVPs, the lack of equal treatment by the MVP lead is called discrimination.
-If the lead decides to participate in an episode, choosing to keep mum (in this specific case) during the outburst of profanity, is a gross error in judgment.
+When both the individuals are Data Platform MVPs (me & Randolph), the lack of equal treatment by the MVP lead is called discrimination.
+If the lead decides to participate in an episode/topic, choosing to keep mum (in this specific case) during the outburst of profanity, is a gross error in judgment.

 The Azure Data Community Advisory board members watched in silence, too!